 Homer follows Bart, and determined to show Bart how it feels to watch a family member do something incredibly stupid and dangerous, attempts to perform the stunt himself.

 This episode contains examples of:

 - Amusing Injuries: Downplayed.
-Homer's pain and injuury from falling down the gorge seems more serious than the way it would be treated on common contemporary cartoons or a Looney Tunes classic like Wile.
+Homer's pain and injuries from falling down the gorge seem more serious than the way it would be treated on common contemporary cartoons or a Looney Tunes classic like Wile.
 E. Coyote.
 But on the other hand, it's far from realistic or graphic, and most important of all, it doesn't go with an extreme level of painfulness, but rather, something exactly as painful as it can get while still being very funny.
-It definitely falls in the middle ground between realism vs. a pure slapstick.
+It definitely falls in the middle ground between realism vs. pure slapstick.

 - Do Not Do This Cool Thing: In-universe.
 Bart still wants to jump the Springfield Gorge despite being confronted with the painful sight of many daredevils in the hospital.

 - The ambulance carrying Homer goes about five feet before crashing front-first into a tree, causing Homer's gurney to roll out the back and down the gorge.

 - Lance successfully clears the jump of the pool filled with all the frenzied predators, only to accidentally fall in afterward when he returns to the landing ramp to wave victoriously to the audience.

 - Heel–Face Turn: Rasputin the Friendly Russian (nee` the Mad Russian), thanks to the inevitable forces of history.